Chart Color Schemes

 Gnangara lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Gnangara is estimated at around 1755 as of Nov 2025.
-This reflects an increase of 408 people (30.3%) since the 2021 Census, which reported a population of 1347 people.
-The change is inferred from the resident population of 1753, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 56 validated new addresses since the Census date.
-This level of population equates to a density ratio of 118 persons per square kilometer.
-Gnangara's 30.3% growth since the 2021 census exceeded the national average (8.9%).
-Population growth for the area was primarily driven by natural growth, contributing approximately 42.0% of overall population gains during recent periods.
+As of Nov 2025, the estimated population of the Gnangara statistical area (Lv2) is around 2,481.
+This reflects an increase of 1,134 people since the 2021 Census, which reported a population of 1,347 people.
+The growth rate of 84.2% exceeds the national average of 9.7%.
+The change is inferred from AreaSearch's estimation of a resident population of 2,480 based on the latest ERP data release by the ABS in June 2024 and an additional 56 validated new addresses since the Census date.
+This level of population equates to a density ratio of 167 persons per square kilometer.
+Natural growth contributed approximately 42.0% of overall population gains during recent periods, with other factors such as overseas migration and interstate migration also being positive contributors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, and to estimate growth across all areas post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Exceptional population growth is predicted over the period with the area expected to grow by 826 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 37.9% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023 based on 2022 data) are used to estimate growth across all areas post-2032.
+Exceptional population growth is predicted for the Gnangara (SA2), placing it in the top 10 percent of statistical areas analysed by AreaSearch, with an expected increase of 760 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 5.1% over the 17-year period.

 Frequently Asked Questions - Population